hitachi-vantara/hv-playbooks-dataprotection/VeeamBucket_Creation/README.md

 # This File explains how to run a YAML file to create a Veeam storage repository.

 ## User Pre-requisites:
-- The Veeam version can be v12 or higher.
-All three of these files should be in the same folder/location.
+- The Veeam version must be v12 or higher.
+All three files should be located in the same folder.
-- WinRM service should be enabled on Windows with a listening port of 5985
+- The WinRM service must be enabled on the Windows machine and configured to listen on port 5985.
-- Should have the Ansible Windows module installed.
+- The Ansible Windows module must be installed at system where the script is going to run.
+- The AWS Cloud user credentials should be configured in Veeam BnR, as its access key will be used in the variable file.

       https://galaxy.ansible.com/ui/repo/published/ansible/windows/